 Some networks and internal web resources require users to authenticate themselves using a digital certificate.
-Client certificates allow users on Chrome devices to access these types of networks and resources.
+Client certificates allow users on devices running Chrome OS to access these types of networks and resources.

 To enhance the security of networks and internal resources, organizations authenticate users on employee and student devices using client-side digital certificates.
 For example, EAP-TLS (802.1x) authentication to allow access to LANs and mutual TLS/SSL authentication to allow access to internal web resources.

-There are several steps in putting a client certificate on a device, including:
+There are several steps to put a client certificate on a device, including:

 - Generating a key pair securely on the device.

 - Sending the public key as well as other identifying and authenticating information to a certificate authority (CA) to obtain a certificate.

 Different CAs support different enrollment protocols, such as SCEP and EST, and organizations have specific workflows, checks, and rules that have to be checked before granting a certificate.

 Starting with Chrome version 37, partners, such as CAs, infrastructure management vendors, and customers, can write an extension using the chrome.enterprise.platformKeys API to provision client certificates on Chrome devices.
 By using an extension, a wide variety of CAs, enrollment protocols, and any form of web-based workflow can be supported.
 Customers using Windows Active Directory Certificate services can use Google's Enterprise Enrollment tool to request and install certificates for Chrome devices.
 For more information, see Let users request digital certificates.
 Using extensions is a flexible way to provision client certificates.
 It ensures that the private key never leaves the device and is backed by the Chrome Trusted Platform Module (TPM).